About itsme

 Integration with itsme is done similarly to other Signicat's eID methods.
 This section describes how to get started with setting up itsme.

-If you need more general information on how to integrate with Signicat using the OpenID Connect (OIDC) or SAML 2.0 protocols, see the Authentication quick start guide.
+For more general information on how to integrate with Signicat, see the Quick start guide.

 # Initial preparations

-- Register in the Signicat Dashboard (opens new window).
+- Sign up to the Signicat Dashboard (opens new window).

 - In the Signicat Dashboard, set up an organisation, an account and a domain.